rmqtt/rmqtt/docs/en_US/bridge-egress-kafka.md

 English | [简体中文](../zh_CN/bridge-egress-kafka.md)

-# Kafka Bridging - Egress Mode
+# Apache-Kafka Bridging - Egress Mode

-Kafka data bridging facilitates connectivity between our local MQTT environment and external Kafka clusters.
+*Apache-Kafka* data bridging facilitates connectivity between our local MQTT environment and external *Apache-Kafka* clusters.
-In egress mode, the local MQTT broker is configured to forward messages to the designated remote Kafka server.
+In egress mode, the local MQTT broker is configured to forward messages to the designated remote *Apache-Kafka* server.

 ### Concurrent Connections:

-MQTT provides the capability for multiple clients to establish concurrent connections to the bridged Kafka server.
+MQTT provides the capability for multiple clients to establish concurrent connections to the bridged *Apache-Kafka* server.
-The number of concurrent Kafka client connections can be customized during bridge configuration.
+The number of concurrent *Apache-Kafka* client connections can be customized during bridge configuration.
 By fine-tuning this parameter, it is possible to maximize server resource utilization, leading to elevated message throughput and enhanced concurrent performance.
 This feature is particularly valuable for applications that demand high-load and high-concurrency processing.

-*Kafka* client ID generation rules:
+*Apache-Kafka* client ID generation rules:
 ```
 ${client_id_prefix}:${bridge_name}:egress:${node_id}:${entry_index}:${client_no}
 ```